 Glocester is a somewhat small town located in the state of Rhode Island.
 With a population of 9,994 people and two constituent neighborhoods, Glocester is the 30th largest community in Rhode Island.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Glocester is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Glocester is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Glocester who work in office and administrative support (12.12%), sales jobs (11.78%), and healthcare (7.70%).
+Glocester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Glocester is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Glocester who work in office and administrative support (12.97%), sales jobs (11.71%), and food service (8.75%).

 Also of interest is that Glocester has more people living here who work in computers and math than 95% of the places in the US.